Prejudice & Discrimination Theories

 Prejudice and discrimination blight our world, causing misery to billions and often leading to violence, sometimes in the extreme.
 Discriminatory violence can range from an attack on an individual to war by one country against another – even to genocide, So it is desperately important to understand how such processes work and what leads to them.

-Accordingly it is important to understand the difference between prejudice and discrimination – especially as they are confused in the popular media.
+Accordingly it is important to understand the difference between prejudice and discrimination – especially as they are often confused in the popular media.

 In prejudice there is a cognitive element – the beliefs (schemas) someone has about another person or group of people.
 When such schemas are shared to become memes, they become stereotypes – often divorced from the reality of the person or group being labelled.
 According to John Dovidio, Nancy Evans & Richard Tyler (1986), information relevant to an activated stereotype is processed more quickly than information unrelated to it.
 (This fits with Jean Piaget’s (1929) concept of assimilation.)
-When incoming information is inconsistent with the stereotype, it may be refuted or even denied (Chris O’Sullivan & Francis Durso, 1984)
+When incoming information is inconsistent with the stereotype, due to confirmation bias it may be refuted or even denied (Chris O’Sullivan & Francis Durso, 1984)

 This is learning and absorbing the attitudes and values of the society we live in.
 If a form of prejudice is a norm in that particular society….

 This is our need to understand and make sense of our social world.
 This can include modifying our attitudes to fit in with those we identify with (peer and reference groups) so that we can be accepted into them.

 Clearly this is conformity driven by the PURPLE vMEME.
 In its drive to be socially acceptable to belong, PURPLE is carrying out the role of Sigmund Freud’s (1923) concept of the Ego.